goshiphq/goship-cms/content/blog/10-tips-reduce-costs-shippers.md

 keywords: freight, shipping
 author: kmagilton
 title: 10 Easy Ways to Reduce Shipping Costs
-intro: >-
-  Shipping can be a costly task that may put you off-budget, but there are ways to make sure you keep your costs in check.
-If it’s your first time or fiftieth time, we have compiled a list for you to help you reduce shipping costs to a minimum.
+intro: "Shipping can be a costly task that may put you off-budget, but there are ways to make sure you keep your costs in check.
+If it’s your first time or fiftieth time, we have compiled a list for you to help you reduce shipping costs to a minimum. "

-  Choosing your provider

-  -

-  Using a reliable provider for your freight transportation is crucial to reduce shipping costs.
-A good provider would have a large list of carriers across the region they service.

-  Research carriers

-  -

-  It is always best to understand your ca
 postedAt: "1512545486000"
 news: false
 description: Ways to Reduce Shipping Costs